Mapping surface height dynamics to subsurface flow physics in free-surface turbulent flow using a shallow recurrent decoder: Conclusions

 \section{Conclusions}

 In this study, we demonstrated a proof-of-concept application of the SHallow REcurrent Decoder (SHRED) for reconstructing subsurface turbulence fields from sparse surface measurements in free-surface flows.
-Using only three arbitrarily placed sensors measuring surface elevation as input, SHRED was able to infer the dominant large- and intermediate-scale structures below the surface across four different turbulent cases, two based on simulation data and two on experimental data.
-The differences between the data sets in terms of Reynolds number, sparsity, and noise demonstrate the flexibility of SHRED in handling different turbulence regimes.
+Using only three arbitrarily placed sensors measuring surface elevation as input, SHRED was able to infer the dominant large- and intermediate-scale structures below the surface across four different \replace{turbulent cases, }{ datasets of turbulent flow beneath a free surface together with the instantaneous elevation of the surface itself, } two based on simulation data and two on experimental data

+recently published in \cite{aarnes2025} and \cite{babiker2025}.
+The differences between the datasets in terms of Reynolds number, sparsity, and noise demonstrate the flexibility of SHRED in handling different turbulence regimes.

-The results show that SHRED preserves important flow features such as spatial structure and spectral content, and performs particularly well near the surface, even in noisy experimental data.
-While reconstruction accuracy decreases with depth, SHRED still provides meaningful results as deep as two integral length scales below the surface.
-Importantly, this was achieved without access to any subsurface measurements at inference time, highlighting the potential of SHRED as a tool for remote sensing of subsurface turbulence.
+The results show that SHRED preserves \rkr{important flow features such as spatial structure and spectral content,}{ the most energetically significant flow features, } and performs particularly well near the surface, even \rjo{in noisy}{ on highly multi-scale } experimental data.
+While reconstruction accuracy decreases with depth, SHRED still provides meaningful results as deep as \rkr{two integral length scales}{ one integral length scale } below the surface.
+Importantly, this was achieved without \ajo{ direct } access to any subsurface measurements at inference time, highlighting the potential of SHRED as a tool for remote sensing of subsurface turbulence \ajo{ from very sparse surface measurements.
+Note, however, that subsurface fields are necessary during the training step, limiting SHRED to datasets which have (at least partially) temporally resolved flow fields below the surface. }

 This work addresses the central challenge of estimating near-surface turbulence in rivers and oceans from surface observations alone.
 Such capability is crucial for quantifying gas and heat fluxes at the water-air interface, where in-situ measurements are impractical at scale.
 The demonstrated ability of SHRED to learn nonlinear mappings from sparse input to high-dimensional turbulent states marks a step forward toward scalable, non-intrusive field sensing.